 Mikah was the first to speak, looking the woman in the eyes and asking, "Are you Captain Piirirshu?"
-As the woman said she was, Zimzod quietly sniggered, "Wow, we found a girlfriend for Zach" and Mikah frowned saying, "This is Zimzod.
+The woman answered that she was and Zimzod quietly sniggered, "Wow!
+We found a girlfriend for Zach."
+Mikah frowned saying, "This is Zimzod.
 You can ignore him." pointing as she spoke.
 Zimzod corrected her, "Sir Zimzod."
 Frowning more, Mikah continued, "I'm Doctor Mikah Kirlim.
 I'm the Captain of the ship.
 And this is Brian Montgomery..."
 Sir Brian put in, "Ship's Engineer" confidently and with an authoritative smirk on his face.
 Sir Brian also reached out to shake the woman's hand in a very Solomani gesture.

-Captain Piirirshu let things flow, figuring an explanation would happen sooner or later, and Mikah finished, "Let's go inside, have a drink and talk."
+Captain Piirirshu let things flow, figuring an explanation would happen sooner or later.
+Mikah finished, "Let's go inside, have a drink and talk."
 Heading inside, Brian explained they were crew for a 250 ton Stingray-class ship, normally used as a yacht.
 He described the engineering space and the need for more than one engineer to manage the systems.
 "So", he said, "Dame Mikah is looking to hire an assistant engineer."
-Brian explained she would not be working beneath him, but as an assistant, and Zimzod joked, "Beneath, on top...it's all a question of taste."
-Brian ignored the trash-talk as he described the used 'droid he'd bought, and that they were shopping for two more.
+Brian explained she wouldn't be working beneath him, but as an assistant.
+Zimzod joked, "Beneath, on top, it's all a question of taste."
+Brian ignored the trash-talk as he described the used 'droid he'd bought, and said they were shopping for two more.
 He also told Captain Piirirshu these 'droids were not the level he'd hoped for, but would make life easier.
 Piirirshu admitted she'd worked with 'droids before, and was familiar with the class.
-Once that was done, Mikah said, "We have your resume but tell us about your experience?"
+With that done, Mikah said, "We have your resume but tell us about your experience?"

-As Captain Piirirshu went over her experiences, Mikah listened politely but eventually asked, "So, What are your pay requirements?"
+Captain Piirirshu went over her experiences while Mikah listened politely.
+She eventually asked, "So, What are your pay requirements?"
 Eikusdi knew the 'average' assistant engineer got room, board and Cr 700 a month.
 And she had a good bank roll as she was starting her new career out of the military.
 Eikusdi was about to speak when Mikah said, "Let me explain our situation.
 If you join our crew, we're troubleshooters for Duke Norris.
 While he dosn't necessarily pay us, we've been told we are going to be rewarded.
 If we are 'going to get our reward', or are going to get paid is, one of those things.
 But we will certainly never let you get bored.
 You'll see exciting things happening all the time.
-And when we do earn money on our own, from what ever venture we're doing at the time, we'll split the money out on a participation basis, and generally make sure everyone has enough money to live on.
+And when we do earn money on our own, from what ever venture we're doing at the time.
+We'll split the money out on a participation basis, and generally make sure everyone has enough money to live on.

-As Mikah talked, Captain Piirirshu nodded to certain points and her eyes even flashed when Duke Norris was mentioned.
-As Mikah first started to discuss the split on any earned money, Brian leaned in and said, "And don't give any interviews to the press", which Captain Piirirshu said they could explain later, if they cut a deal.
-When Captain Piirirshu suggested they target Cr 600 a month as a speculative pay rate, Mikah was happy, as it meant the ship need not pay her until it made enough, and need only pay Cr 600 per month of service.
-So once they were past the cash-flow issues, Mikah said that if Piirirshu was willing to take a chance, things could get lucrative.
+While Mikah talked, Captain Piirirshu nodded to certain points and her eyes even flashed when Duke Norris was mentioned.
+When Mikah first started to discuss the split on any earned money, Brian leaned in and said, "And don't give any interviews to the press."
+Captain Piirirshu said they could explain that later, if they cut a deal.
+When Captain Piirirshu suggested they target Cr 600 a month as a speculative pay rate, Mikah was happy, since the ship wouldn't have to pay her until it made enough, and need only pay Cr 600 per month of service.
+So, past the cash-flow issues, Mikah said that if Piirirshu was willing to take a chance, things could get lucrative.
 But there were no promises.
-Having heard that Piirirshu had a Silver Asteroid, Mikah also said they had another Scout aboard with that decoration, and they were aware of the need to stop at Scout bases when possible.
+Having heard that Piirirshu had a Silver Asteroid, Mikah also said another Scout aboard had "earned" that decoration, and they knew he wanted to stop at scout bases when possible.

 When all eyes turned to her, Captain Piirirshu said she was up for it and Mikah asked when she could start?
-The now-former Scout said she only needed to get her gear from her rental, and close out her station accounts.
-Mikah said that was fine, and that she could head back to the ship, even though they were not headed that way.
-Mikah also said they were not sure where Captain Piirirshu would be bunking just yet so, for now, she'd be sleeping in the ship's med-bay.
+The now-former Scout said she only had to get her gear from her rental, and close out her station accounts.
+Mikah said that was fine, and that she could head back to the ship, even though they weren't going that way.
+Mikah also said they weren't sure where Captain Piirirshu would be bunking just yet so, for now, she'd be sleeping in the ship's med-bay.
 When Piirirshu happily agreed to this too, Mikah started to wonder why?
 Given how easy this was going, and how agreeable Captain Piirirshu was being, she worried something was wrong.
 Still, Mikah said she'd call the ship, reminding Eikusdi Piirirshu her group wasn't returning directly themselves.
 Eikusdi repeated she had to get her gear and check out anyway.

 Mikah remembered the media circus, and briefed her on the presence of the press, but not the reason.
 She was surprised when the former scout good naturedly said, "Oh!
 You're, that ship" with a smile.
-The Knight again wondered why she was taking all this with such a good attitude as she said, "I did say you wouldn't be bored."
+The Knight again wondered why she was taking all this with such a good attitude while saying, "I did say you wouldn't be bored."
 Continuing, as she remembered important items, Mikah said the port had things well in hand, and she'd also notify the port that Eikusdi was coming.
 Mikah also explained the port engineers, and was pleased when Eikusdi volunteered to take over managing the group.
-Brian said she was not to work on the 'droid, as he hadn't pulled it apart yet to prep it for use on the ship.
+Brian said she was not to work on the 'droid, because he hadn't pulled it apart yet to prep it for use on the ship.
 Eikusdi agreed to this amiably.
-As they broke up, and headed their separate ways at 9:30, Mikah started the chain of calls as she and her group headed to their next destination.
+The group broke up, and headed their separate ways at 9:30, and Mikah started the chain of calls as she and her group headed to their next destination.

 As the Knights left the ship, Aiden was treated to the performance of the station security in wrangling the press.
-It was very organized and surprisingly controlled, as the former scout considered he just might not need to be continually armed.
-Of course, as he scanned the media, he wondered if he cared about 'need' so much as 'desire'.
+It was very organized and surprisingly controlled, and the former scout considered he just might not need to be continually armed.
+Of course, as he scanned the media, he wondered if he cared about 'need' so much as 'desire'?
 After the Knights were gone, the crowd resumed its formless state and Aiden checked his chrono, to see how much longer he should wait for the engineers.
-As was his habit, he was a few minutes early, and it was not long before he saw some activity from the far side of the bay.
-As he watched, a 'zipper-line' effect appeared from the far side of the media crowd.
-Aiden watched it turn into a corridor, eventually leading to the crew entry.
-And as he watched, a handful of uncertain and nearly overwhelmed men and a women in port services garb moved for the entry.
+He was a few minutes early, which was normal for him, and it wasn't long before he saw some activity from the far side of the bay.
+While he watched, a 'zipper-line' effect appeared from the far side of the media crowd.
+Aiden saw it turn into a corridor, eventually leading to the crew entry.
+And a handful of uncertain and nearly overwhelmed men and a woman in port services garb moved for the entry.

-As Aiden waited at the door, there was a brief pause before one of the engineers realized they needed to act first.
+Aiden waited at the door when there was a brief pause before one of the engineers realized they had to act first.
 Hitting a stud on the door's comm panel, the engineer said they were reporting for the work order from port services.
 While they expected Aiden to open the door, the former scout asked for the work order to be provided.
 Pulling a datapad from his's belt hook, the man activated a control and held the pad's screen against the plexiglas wall.
 Aiden could only see one screen, but it was an official work order, and matched what he was expecting.
-Once he let them in, they began recovering somewhat from the gauntlet as Aiden was handed the tablet and asked to give a thumb impression and name indicating the engineers arrived for work.
+He let them in and they began recovering somewhat from the gauntlet as Aiden was handed the tablet and asked to give a thumb impression and name, confirming they had arrived for work.